GameDevTecnico/cubos/core/samples/logging/page.md

 @snippet logging/main.cpp Logging include

-Before any logging is done, the logger must be initialized.
-This usually happens right at the beginning of the program.

-@snippet logging/main.cpp Logger initialization

 There are six logging levels, each with its own macro.
 In order of increasing severity, they are:

 @snippet logging/main.cpp Logging macros

+The minimum registered log level is set with @ref cubos::core::Logger::level "Logger::level".
+On this sample, to demonstrate @ref CUBOS_TRACE, we set it to @ref cubos::core::Logger::Level::Trace "Trace":

+@snippet logging/main.cpp Set logging level

+@note By default, on debug builds all logging calls are compiled, while on release builds only messages with severity level @ref CUBOS_LOG_LEVEL_INFO or higher are compiled.
+This can be changed by defining @ref CUBOS_LOG_LEVEL to the desired level.

-These macros can also take arguments:
+These macros can also take arguments, which can be of any reflectable type.

 @snippet logging/main.cpp Logging macros with arguments

-@note By default, on debug builds all messages are logged, while on release builds only messages with severity level @ref CUBOS_LOG_LEVEL_INFO or higher are logged.
-This can be changed by defining
-@ref CUBOS_LOG_LEVEL to the desired level.

-Serializable types can also be logged, using @ref cubos::core::data::old::Debug.

-@snippet logging/main.cpp Debug wrapper include

-By wrapping the value in @ref cubos::core::data::old::Debug, the type is serialized using the
-@ref cubos::core::data::old::DebugSerializer, and the result is logged.
+To print external types, such as `glm` math types, `STL` types (`std::string`, ...) or primitives (`int`, ...), you'll have to include their respective headers in the @ref core/reflection/external directory.
+Notice that although we aren't printing C-strings directly, we must still include them as our `std::unordered_map` contains `const char*`s.

-@snippet logging/main.cpp Debug wrapper usage
+@snippet logging/main.cpp External reflection includes